Flutter Entertainment (LON:FLTR) Shares Down 7.9% – Here’s What Happened

-Flutter Entertainment plc (LON:FLTR – Get Free Report) was down 7.9% during mid-day trading on Friday .
+Flutter Entertainment plc (LON:FLTR – Get Free Report)’s stock price dropped 7.9% during trading on Saturday .
 The company traded as low as GBX 9,050 and last traded at GBX 9,665.40.
-Approximately 219,305 shares were traded during trading, a decline of 49% from the average daily volume of 430,762 shares.
+Approximately 219,305 shares were traded during mid-day trading, a decline of 49% from the average daily volume of 430,762 shares.
 The stock had previously closed at £104.95.

-FLTR has been the topic of several analyst reports.
-Berenberg Bank increased their target price on shares of Flutter Entertainment from £181 to £213 and gave the stock a “buy” rating in a report on Monday, January 19th.
-Peel Hunt reaffirmed a “hold” rating and set a £223 price objective on shares of Flutter Entertainment in a research note on Thursday, November 13th.
-Deutsche Bank Aktiengesellschaft reduced their target price on Flutter Entertainment from £202 to £190 and set a “buy” rating on the stock in a report on Friday, January 23rd.
-JPMorgan Chase & Co. lowered their price target on Flutter Entertainment from £271 to £253 and set an “overweight” rating for the company in a report on Tuesday, December 2nd.
-Finally, Citigroup dropped their price target on Flutter Entertainment from £254 to £244 and set a “buy” rating on the stock in a research report on Friday, November 28th.
-Four equities research analysts have rated the stock with a Buy rating and one has assigned a Hold rating to the company.
-According to data from MarketBeat, the company has an average rating of “Moderate Buy” and a consensus price target of £224.60.
+Several research analysts recently weighed in on FLTR shares.
+Deutsche Bank Aktiengesellschaft cut their target price on Flutter Entertainment from £202 to £190 and set a “buy” rating on the stock in a research report on Friday, January 23rd.
+Peel Hunt reiterated a “hold” rating and issued a £223 target price on shares of Flutter Entertainment in a research report on Thursday, November 13th.
+Citigroup dropped their price target on Flutter Entertainment from £254 to £244 and set a “buy” rating on the stock in a research report on Friday, November 28th.
+JPMorgan Chase & Co. reduced their price objective on Flutter Entertainment from £271 to £253 and set an “overweight” rating on the stock in a research note on Tuesday, December 2nd.
+Finally, Berenberg Bank boosted their target price on shares of Flutter Entertainment from £181 to £213 and gave the company a “buy” rating in a research note on Monday, January 19th.
+Four research analysts have rated the stock with a Buy rating and one has given a Hold rating to the company’s stock.
+According to data from MarketBeat.com, the stock presently has a consensus rating of “Moderate Buy” and a consensus target price of £224.60.

 Flutter Entertainment Price Performance